iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 The 'Physical System' Modeling Perspective is a subset of the 'Information' Modeling Perspective.
 It holds Elements which group a collection of connected Entities (primarily Physical) that collectively implement some function..

+### PhysicalSystemAggregatesSubSystems

+Forms a strict hierarchy (A PhysicalSystem can only be aggregated by a single 'aggregator').

+See [PhysicalSystem](#physicalsystem) for more information.

 ### SpatialLocationPartition

 The “Spatial Location” perspective is a strict subset of the “Physical” perspective.
 Spatial locations are massless, but they manifest in the real physical world: